 Why This Changes Everything

 The math on IAM adoption is surprisingly powerful if it works.
 DocuSign's core e-signature business is growing at 8%.
 At that rate, revenue goes from $3.2 billion to roughly $3.46 billion next year.
 Fine.
 Not exciting.
 Now imagine IAM penetrates just 5% of the installed base over the next two years, up from 1.4% today.
-If those customers generate 20-30% higher ARPU through upsells into contract analytics, workflow automation, and AI-powered agreement intelligence, that's a meaningful revenue accelerator layered on top of the base business.
+If those customers generate 20-30% higher ARPU through upsells into contract analytics, workflow automation, and AI-powered agreement intelligence, that's a real revenue accelerator layered on top of the base business.

 The Bull Case Worth Steel-Manning

-The bears are not wrong about the threats.
+The bears aren't wrong about the threats.
 Adobe bundling Acrobat Sign into Creative Cloud is a real competitive weapon.
 When your biggest competitor can offer a "good enough" e-signature tool as a free add-on to a product that 30 million people already pay for, your pricing power erodes.
 Adobe doesn't need to win the e-signature market.
-It just needs to make DocuSign's product feel overpriced by comparison.
+It just needs to make DocuSign feel overpriced by comparison.
 That's already happening in SMB segments.

 The Bottom Line